APR FAQs

 ‘Capabilities Framework’ workshop:

-Three written assignments: (two worth 10% and one worth 20%)
+Three written assignments: (two worth 10% and one worth 20% of your total APR score)

 The aim of the assignments and coursework is to spread your effort over a five-month preparatory period before the exam.
-Each assignment also provides practice at presenting answers for the written exam and viva voce oral exam and provides feedback on how those answers are likely to be assessed.
+These also offer the opportunity to share your critical thinking and illustrate your experience in the industry.
+Each assignment also provides practice at presenting answers for the written and viva voce oral exams and provides feedback on how those answers are likely to be assessed.
 This will be of particular value to people who have not undertaken formal education for some time.

 Mentoring:

 You will be allocated an experienced mentor who holds APR to support you through the programme.
+You can nominate a specific mentor that holds APR accreditation and is a current PRINZ member.
 Mentors can be particularly helpful in assisting you with ideas and content for your assignments.
+They will also provide support, guidance and practice sessions for exam day.

-The exam and Viva Voce will be held in centres where at least three candidates can get together.
+Exam Day will be held in geographical centres where at least three candidates can come together.
 If there are not three candidates in one location, you will need to travel to the nearest host centre at your own cost.

 What is the time commitment involved in APR?

 The amount of time you need to spend reading and studying depends on your professional and educational experience.
-In general, candidates should expect to allocate around 50-60 hours across the programme to study, writing assignments and preparing for exams.
+In general, candidates should expect to allocate around 50-60 hours across the programme to study, write assignments and prepare for exams.
 This includes roughly 12 hours of workshops, up to 40 hours on assignments, and four hours of exams (excluding study time).

 I’m thinking about applying for APR… do I have enough experience?